brannm/academic-kickstart-mrb/content/project/pnnl-ppe/index.md

 draft = false

 # Project title.
-title = "PNNL: Stretchable Superhydrophbic Materials"
+title = "PNNL: Stretchable Superhydrophobic Materials"

 # Project summary to display on homepage.
 summary = "Developed a biomimetic coating with excellent water/liquid repulsion and shedding properties and the unique ability for continued performance when stretched."